jacksanford1/mysite/content/posts/funniestfriend.md

 draft: false
 ---

-I’d like to start by giving a shoutout to quarantine.
-Without quarantine, one of mankind’s great mysteries might still be left unsolved: Who is truly the funniest friend in Friends?

-Once you ask yourself that question, it never leaves your thoughts.
+We live in uncertain times.

+We don't know when we'll be able to get a haircut next.
+We don't know when we can sit down at our favorite restaurant again.
+We don't know if we'll ever be able to mosh at another Korn concert.
+But over the course of the last few weeks, there is one uncertainty that I have found less tolerable than all the rest combined:

+We don't know who the funniest friend in the hit 90's sitcom "Friends" is.

+Once you realize you've been living your life with such a gaping hole in the core of your being, you can never go back.

-That’s what happened to me a few weeks ago.
-And so I did the only rational thing I could: I decided to harness the cutting edge powers of artificial intelligence to find out if Phoebe's non-sequiturs are funnier than Ross's dinosaur jokes.
+That's why I decided to make it my mission to harness the cutting edge powers of artificial intelligence and find out if Phoebe's quirky non-sequiturs are funnier than Ross's dinosaur jokes.

 **Fair warning: Prepare to be surprised!**